4jib0x/fastfetch/readme.md

-# 🚀 My KDE Terminal Setup
+# 🚀 My Fedora KDE Terminal Setup

 A complete guide to replicate my personal terminal setup on Fedora Linux with KDE Plasma.
 This setup features **Zsh**, **Starship Prompt** (with a Catppuccin preset ), a customized **Konsole** appearance, and **Fastfetch**.